woonsan/jdbc-jcr/README.md

 for more details.
 The fourth one (with an empty location and repository parameters) is to create a TransientRepository.

-# Example to Create Connection
+# Example to create JDBC Connection

 ```java
         private Connection getConnection() throws SQLException {